spigell/my-cloud-resume/README.md

 The brief diagram of the current infrastructure:
 ![infrastructure](img/infra.png)

-The most important topic about this project is the price.
-It costs about ~5$ per month (mostly for the GKE node's storage) and relies on the free tier.
-The architecture is not considered to be HA, but it aims to provide the SLA ~99,9% of availability.
+The main consideration for this project is the cost.
+It runs for about ≈$5 per month (mostly for the GKE node storage) and relies on the free tier.
+The architecture is not designed for high availability but aims to provide approximately 99.9% uptime.

 ### To do list

 - **CRC**:
-  - [ ] Gain the certificate
+  - [ ] Obtain the certificate
   - [x] Make a resume
   - [x] Deploy
   - [x] Deploy Loadbalancer